 Data Practices Request

-Please be sure that your data request is as clear and detailed as possible.
-If the City does not understand your request, the City may ask you for clarification.
+Data requests should be as clear and detailed as possible.
+If the City does not understand your request, the City may ask for clarification.
 The City cannot begin processing your data request if you do not provide the requested clarification.
+If requests are broad and would yield voluminous data, the City may also ask for your request to be more specified.
+A deposit for actual costs of providing any copies may be required.

-The City cannot require you, as a member of the public, to identify yourself or explain the reason for your data request.
-However, depending on how you want us to process your request (if, for example, you want us to mail you copies of data), we may need some information about you.
-If you choose not to give us any identifying information, we will provide you with contact information so you may check on the status of your request.
-In addition, please keep in mind that if we do not understand your request and have no way to contact you, we will not be able to process your request.
+The City cannot require a member of the public, to identify themselves, or explain the reason for their data request.
+However, depending on how you wish to receive the information (i.e., mailed, emailed, etc.), we may need necessary contact information.
+If you choose not to provide any identifying information, we will provide you with contact information so you may check on the status of your request.

 - Request data through the online form:

-- Or request data by filling out the PDF form:
+- Request data by filling out the PDF form:

 - Once a fee has been estimated, pay the associated fees: